aphalo/ggpp/README.md

 ## NPC support in ggplot2

-**`npc` coordinates are supported natively by ‘ggplot2’ starting from version 3.5.0 by means of the identity function `I()`.
-However, this works only when continuous variables are mapped to the *x* and/or *y* aesthetics.
-This new approach should work with almost every normal geom.
-If support for factors and other discrete variables is added in the future to ‘ggplot2’, all the `_npc` geometries from ‘ggpp’ could become redundant.
-Meanwhile, the layer functions from ‘ggpp’ still fill a gap, albeit a smaller one, in the support of NPC by ‘ggplot2’.**
+**Normalised Parent Coordinates (NPC) are supported natively by ‘ggplot2’ \>= 3.5.0 by means of R’s identity function `I()`.
+This new approach does not require special geometries as it should work with almost every existing geometry.
+However, currently this works only when continuous variables are mapped to the *x* and/or *y* aesthetics.
+If this mechanism is extended to support factors and other discrete variables in the future , all the `_npc` geometries from ‘ggpp’ could become redundant.
+Meanwhile, these special geometries from ‘ggpp’ still fill a gap, albeit a smaller one, in the support of NPC by ‘ggplot2’.**

 ## Extended Grammar of graphics